 The term “Resilience Engineering” is appearing more frequently in the DevOps and technology realms, and there exists some argument in these domains about what it really means.
 That disagreement doesn’t seem to occur in those domains where RE has been more prevalent and applied for some time now, such as healthcare and aviation.
 Resilience Engineering is a field in its own right.
 There is even a Resilience Engineering Association.

 It addresses complexity, non-linearity, inter-dependencies, emergence, formal and informal social structures, threats and opportunities.
-A common refrain in the field of resilience engineering is “there is no root cause”, and blaming incidents on “human error” is also highly frowned upon, as Sydney Dekker explains so eloquently in “The Field Guide To Understanding Human Error”.
+A common refrain in the field of resilience engineering is “there is no root cause“, and blaming incidents on “human error” is also known to be counterproductive, as Sydney Dekker explains so eloquently in “The Field Guide To Understanding Human Error”.